 We use advanced microscopy, biochemical and cell biological approaches to determine how the centrosome is assembled and functions in cultured mammalian cells and zebrafish embryos.
 Most recently, we have found that centrosome assembly is regulated by a co-translational protein targeting process.
 Our recent data also suggest a potential link between liquid-liquid phase separation and centrosome assembly.

 Mutations in genes that encode certain centrosomal proteins lead to human disorders such as microcephaly (small brain) and dwarfism.
 However, it is unclear how centrosomal dysfunction at the cellular level is translated into developmental anomaly at the organismal level.
 How do defects in an organelle present in most cells cause tissue-specific phenotypes?

-We use the zebrafish as a vertebrate model system to elucidate the role of centrosomes in asymmetric cell division, cell polarization, and cell migration.
-Our goal is to bridge the knowledge gap between centrosomal dysfunction and manifestation of disease phenotypes.
-Examining the gene-phenotype relationship will help understand the pathogenesis of centrosome-related disorders.
+Combining powerful genetic and imaging approaches, we use the zebrafish as a model system to determine the pathogenesis of centrosome-related diseases.
+Our goal is to bridge the knowledge gap between centrosomal dysfunction and disease phenotypes.